What's Included?

 What is the food like?

-Vegetarians, vegans and other dietary requirements and allergies can be catered for - please make sure that this request is made as early as possible on your passenger info form.
-Options for vegans will be limited.
-Gluten-free food can be carried and prepared, however, this does incur an additional cost (approx. USD20 per day whilst on trek).
+Vegetarians, vegans and other dietary requirements and allergies can be catered for – but please make sure that this request is made as early as possible on your passenger info form.
+Please note that options for vegans will be limited.
+Gluten-free food can be carried and prepared; however, this does incur an additional cost (approximately $20 (USD) per day whilst on the trek).

 What is the accommodation like?